 A brief about Oral Cancer

-Oral cancer is particularly dangerous because it can grow without causing any pain to the carrier and it also has a high risk of producing primary tumours for consecutive times, which means the patients who have already been diagnosed, treated and survived the first encounter are more likely to have a second encounter.
-The risk factor can last from 5 to 10 years after the treatment of the first time growth of oral cancer
+Oral cancer is particularly dangerous because it can grow without causing any pain to the carrier and it also has a high risk of producing primary tumors for consecutive times, which means the patients who have already been diagnosed, treated and survived the first encounter are more likely to have a second encounter.
+The risk factor can last from 5 to 10 years after the treatment of oral cancer.

 What are the types of Oral cancer?